PMR2/PMR2userdocs/cellmlrepositorytutorial.rst

 **Command line equivalent** ::

-   git commit -m "Removed the paragraph about validation errors from the documentation"
+   git commit -a -m "Removed the paragraph about validation errors from the documentation"

 Pushing changes to the repository
 ---------------------------------